cloudfoundry/garden-runc-release/README.md

 ## Contributing

-In order to help us extend Guardian, we recommend opening a Github issue to describe the proposed features or changes.
+In order to help us extend Garden-runC, we recommend opening a Github issue to describe the proposed features or changes.
 We also welcome pull requests.

-Guardian is a Linux project and it currently supports only Ubuntu 14.04 LTS.

 You can use other distributions or OS X for development since a good chunk of the unit tests work across alternative platforms, and you can run platform